This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-It’s a small town with a few shops and cafes – don’t miss Tombolo Restaurant and coffee bar for great coffee + wood fired pizzas with stunning views.
+It’s a small town with a few shops and cafes – don’t miss Tombolo Restaurant and coffee bar for great coffee + wood-fired pizzas with stunning views.

 This town is mostly known as the gateway to Freycinet National Park (our favourite place in Tasmania).
-Nearby Honeymoon Bay is brilliant and consider going kayaking in the beautiful bay.
+Nearby Honeymoon Bay is brilliant and you should consider going kayaking in the beautiful bay.

 6. Freycinet National Park

 One of our top three in our list of 25 National Parks in Australia to set foot in.
-Freycinet is spectacular, a peninsular of pink granite mountains, pure white beaches, coastal dues and dry eucalypt forest.
+Freycinet is spectacular, a peninsular of pink granite mountains, pure white beaches, coastal dues, and dry eucalypt forest.

 Within this peninsular is the famous Wineglass Bay – a beach consistently rated as one of the world’s best.
 Three pink granite peaks – the Hazard mountains – rise dramatically, protecting the bay from the infiltration of humanity.